 The time module also has a time function which can be used to measure elapsed time.
 The time.time() function returns a float representing the number of seconds since January 1, 1970 UTC (called the epoch), which is a very large number.
 To measure time elapsed between two events, the result of time.time() can be saved to a variable T1 at the time of the first event, and the result can again be saved to variable T2 at the time of the second event.
 The difference T2 – T1 is the elapsed time in seconds between the two events.

-import time

-t1 = time.time()

-print(t1, "sec") # print seconds since Jan 1, 1970 with labeled units

-print(t1 / 3600 / 24 / 365, "yrs") # print years since Jan 1, 1970 with labeled units

-while input() == "": # continue timing until non-empty console input

-t2 = time.time()

-print(round(t2 - t1, 3)) # print time since last console input

-t1 = t2 # reset timer to start at t2 which is now

 Speaking of your spaceship, it is advanced and can travel to multiple planets in one journey.
 Because of this, add a while loop.
 Have it terminate when your location is the Sun, because anyone who flies to the Sun isn’t coming back.
 Also remove the current, ugly display of planets, and replace it with a for loop.
 Lastly, traveling from planet to planet is not instant.
 Add a delay with an argument of eta (don’t worry, it will only wait a few seconds, not years).

+[ Switch to the spaceship.py tab ]

 Functions